tonethar/IGME-330-Fall-2023/hw/hw3-typescript-notes.md

 ## I. Get ready!
 - Before you start writing your TypeScript, run your app in Liveserver to be 100% sure that it works!
+- And, post it on banjo and be sure that it works there!

 ---